csmets/Peacock-CMS/README.md

 # Peacock CMS

+**This project is no longer be active and is kept for my historical archive.
+There are too many things to maintain and is honestly a mess.
+I learnt a lot whilst working on this project and would like to thank all those who have supported me in it's develop.**

+> Dear Future me,
+> Please don't make another large CMS by yourself using all your own implementations.
+It's a lot of work!

+---

-Peacock CMS is created by [Clyde Smets](http://clydesmets.com).
+Peacock CMS is created by me (Clyde).
 It’s a PHP/MYSQL content management system that helps developers and designers create websites with a simple extendable back-end.
 It's aim is to allow the not-so-tech-savy client to be able to edit their website themselves.

 Download a Zip copy of the current source and completely change the code to how you want it or Fork it and make changes that can help all of us.